Niche

 Related terms: adaptation, context, ecology, evolution, sustainability

-A ‘niche’ is the subset of a habitat that relates to a specific organism.
-Rooted in the Darwinian theory of evolution, the concept defines fitness and survival as the appropriateness of an organism's formal and material characteristics to a specific environment.
-Organisms may share a habitat – their common environment or surroundings – but have very different niches.
-In contemporary common usage, the term has evolved into business parlance: a specialised segment of the market for a particular kind of product or service.
+A ‘niche’ is the subset of a habitat as it relates to a specific organism.
+Rooted in Darwin’s theory of evolution, the concept develops the notion of fitness to a specific place.
+Organisms may share a habitat but have very different niches, depending on the resources that they require.
+In contemporary common usage, and beyond its meaning as an alcove, the term has evolved to have new meaning in business parlance, to mean a specialized segment of the market.
 But the notion of the niche is also having a contemporary resurgence in the design disciplines, where reconsiderations of the relationships between an object or a building and its environment have become increasingly urgent.
-The resurgence of the concept and the clarification of the term are important because the concept of the niche removes the separation between the terms animal and environment.
-It disallows each one to be considered independently.
-One foot in the organism, one foot in the place, the niche is neither a thing nor a place: it is a relationship.
-In a niche-thinking practice, designers can no longer develop objects that sit mutely on their site.
-They must develop relationships, dialogues, and a mesh of interactions with a subset of the environment.
-This entry charts the origins and evolution of the term niche in the design disciplines today, amid crises of climate change, extraction, pollution, and material shortages.
+The resurgence and the term’s clarification is important because the concept of the niche removes the separation between the terms animal and environment.
+That is, it does not allow each one to be considered independently.
+One foot in the organism, one foot in the location, the niche is neither a thing nor a place: it is a relationship.
+In a niche-thinking practice, designers can no longer develop designs that sit mutely in their site.
+They must develop relationships, dialogs, a mesh of interactions with a subset of the environment.
+This entry charts the origins and evolution of the term niche in the design disciplines today, amid crises of environment, culture, and society.

 The term ‘niche’ first appeared in a 1917 paper titled “The Niche Relationships of the California Thrasher” (Grinnell 1917).
 For author Joseph Grinnell, a niche was defined by both the habitat in which a species lives and its accompanying behavioural adaptations.
 It is not only part of the environment, he claims, but also a subset of the organism.
-The California thrasher’s form – short wings, strong legs – its camouflage, and its feeding behaviour are all inseparable from its chaparral habitat.
+The California thrasher’s form (its short wings, its strong legs), its camouflage, and its feeding behavior were all inseparable from its chaparral habitat.

-This builds on Darwin’s well-known observations on finches in the Galápagos, each having evolved in isolation – via ‘adaptive radiation’ – to fit local conditions.
+This builds on Darwin’s well-known observations on finches in the Galápagos, each having evolved in isolation via ‘adaptive radiation’ to fit local conditions.
 Ground finches have large beaks for seeds; tree finches, more delicate ones for insects or nectar.
-Morphologies in beaks, feet, and song co-evolved with niche requirements.
-“Natural selection,” Darwin wrote, “works silently and insensibly… at the improvement of each organic being in relation to its conditions of life” (Darwin 1859, 65).
+Morphologies in beaks, feet, song, and so on co-evolved with niche requirements.
+“Natural selection,” Darwin wrote, “works silently and insensibly…at the improvement of each organic being in relation to its conditions of life” (Darwin 1859, 65).

-Grinnell’s work was expanded by Charles Sutherland Elton, who shifted emphasis from morphology to function, redefining the ‘niche’ of an animal as “its place in the biotic environment, its relations to food and enemies” (Elton 2001, 64).
-In his book, Animal Ecology, Elton drew an analogy between species’ niches and jobs in a human community and emphasised co-evolution and adaptation, recognising the mutual shaping of species and environments.
+Grinnell’s work was expanded by Charles Sutherland Elton, who redefined the niche of an animal as “its place in the biotic environment, its relations to food and enemies” (Elton 2001, 64).
+In his book, Animal Ecology, Elton aligned species’ niches with jobs in a human community, emphasizing co-evolution and the mutual shaping of both species and environments.

-One can imagine the organism drawing in – whether literally including in its bubble of perception or metaphorically representing in its view of the world, the parts of the environment that are relevant to its survival.
-In this sense, the figure of the organism disappears.
-It is no longer an object; it is a mesh of systems and materials, both animal and environment.
+One can imagine the organism drawing in – whether literally or metaphorically, representing with its own needs and priorities, the parts of the environment that are relevant to its survival: its niche.
+In this sense, the organism becomes a mesh of systems and materials, inseparable from its environment.

-This relationship between the organism and its context has clear parallels with developments in the field of architecture.
-Vernacular forms were adapted to their niches: Mexican adobe construction as a response to heat gain and thermal mass, the jigged entrances of the Scottish stone hut as a response to wind, the steeply pitched roofs of the Malaysian stilt-dwelling as a response to heavy rains and uncertain ground conditions.
-But for the last century, architecture has become increasingly disconnected from vernacular knowledge in favour of the homogenising aesthetics of Modernism.
+The link was clear.
+Vernacular forms were a simple model of architecture adapted to its niches: Think Mexican adobe construction as a response to heat gain and the need for thermal mass; the jigged-entrances of the Scottish stone hut as a response to strong cold winds; the steeply pitched roofs of the Malaysian stilt-dwelling as a response to heavy rains and uncertain ground conditions.

-In response to the rise of this “International Style,” a wave of “regionalism” surged up.
-In the 1960s, “Contextualism” arose in opposition to the persistent detachment from place seen in Modern design.
-Coined by Stuart Cohen and Steven Hurtt in 1965 at Cornell, the term described a design movement that derived from the surroundings of a building.
+In the 1960s, “Contextualism” arose in opposition to Modernism’s relentless detachment from place.
+Coined by Stuart Cohen and Steven Hurtt in 1965 at Cornell, the freshly-minted term described a design methodology on which form was derived from its surroundings.
 R.E.
-Somol would later describe the movement as a rejection of the “internationalist utopia of nowhere” in favour of the “contextualist nostalgia for somewhere” (Somol 1992, 94).
+Somol would later describe Contextualism succinctly: as a rejection of the “internationalist utopia of nowhere” in favor of the “contextualist nostalgia for somewhere” (Somol 1992, 94).

-At its best, Contextualism sought to harmonise buildings with their physical, cultural, and psychological settings.
-At its worst, it became a conservative exercise in imitation.
-As Cohen later lamented, it sometimes meant a “subservient repetition of the building next door,” amounting to renovation disguised as originality (Cohen 1974, 66).
-Colin Rowe admitted that Contextualism was often “radical middle of the road” (Rowe 1996, 2), while Mark Wigley decried it as “an excuse for mediocrity… for a dumb servility to the familiar” (Wigley and Johnson 1988, 17).
+At its best, Contextualism would harmonize buildings with their surroundings.
+At its worst, however, it was in danger of becoming a bland, conservative imitation.
+As Cohen later lamented, at its worst it risked being a “subservient repetition of the building next door,” (Cohen 1974, 66).
+Colin Rowe, too, later admitted that Contextualism could be a “radical middle of the road” (Rowe 1996, 2), while Mark Wigley condemned it perhaps most strongly as “an excuse for mediocrity… for a dumb servility to the familiar” (Wigley and Johnson 1988, 17).

 Critical Regionalism emerged as a more nuanced alternative.
 Coined by Alex Tzonis and Liane Lefaivre in the early 1980s, it rejected mimicry and pastiche while upholding “the individual and local architectonic features against more universal and abstract ones” (Tzonis and Lefaivre 1981, 15).
 Kenneth Frampton positioned the concept as a middle ground between a “high-tech” and a “compensatory” approach (Frampton 1983, 17) – a way to resist homogenization while avoiding nostalgia.

-In my work, Party Wall at MoMA PS1 (CODA 2013) functioned as a prototype for architectural reuse and transformation.
-Constructed from leftover skateboard manufacturing byproducts, the structure reimagined waste as a design input while also responding climatically: it cast shade, caught breezes, and channelled activity.
-Other projects, such as Evitim (OMG 2017), (Figure 3), Tripe (CODA 2018), and Goosebumps (CODA 2016) engage in various ways with the use and pre-design of waste in order to provoke thinking around issues of waste and reuse (O’Donnell and Pranger 2019).
+Other projects such as Evitim (OMG!
+2017), (Figure 3), Tripe (CODA 2018), and Goosebumps (CODA 2016) engaged in various ways with the use or pre-design of waste in order to provoke thinking around issues of waste and reuse (O’Donnell and Pranger 2019).

 References